felixwellen/synthetic-geometry/SyntheticGeometry/Affine.lagda.md

 ```

 From this we can conclude a couple of things, most notably,
-that the Σ-type of all coupled algebras with spectrum equal to a given type is a proposition
+that the Σ-type of all coupled algebras with spectrum equal to a given type is a proposition.
-- and the same for fp-algebras using sqc.

 ```agda